UU-ER/AdOpT-NET0/docs/source/workflow/DefineModelConfiguration.rst

 specified, and a description, the options that can be chosen and the default value from the template for each setting.

 In the model configuration, you can also specify options to reduce the complexity of the model, such as time-staging, clustering or scaling.
-For the background of the algorithms, see the following pages:
+For background information on the algorithms, see the following pages:

 - :ref:`Time staging algorithm<time_averaging>`.
 - :ref:`Clustering algorithm<clustering>`.